kazuph/mcp-docs-rag/README.md

   - Uses wget to download file

 ### Prompts
-- `summarize_collection` - List available document collections
+- `guide_documents_usage` - Guide on how to use document collections and RAG functionality
   - Includes list of available document collections
   - Provides usage hints for RAG functionality